ch604/wpg-weather-web/README.md

 ## Usage

-For docker, dowload and build the Dockerfile, then run it after exporting variables for your zip code and news feed.
+For docker/podman compose or portainer, download the docker-compose.yaml file and update your ENV variables.
+If you like, you can map your own volumes to 'static/audio' and/or 'static/img' to change random music and random loading screens respectively.

-For standalone, just run the python script after installing the requirements listed in the txt file.
+For standalone, just run the python script after pip installing the requirements listed in requirements.txt.
 You can load up the 'static/img' directory with random loading screens (or just one) and the 'static/audio' directory with your fav weather muzak in mp3 format.

+Default is to serve on localhost:5000.

 ### Music